wp-plugins/preserve-code-formatting/readme.txt

 == Changelog ==

 = 3.6 (2015-02-24) =
+* Cast some variable as array to avoid potential PHP warnings
 * Add more unit tests
 * Update plugin framework to 039
 * Explicitly declare `activation()` and `uninstall()` static